PaulConyngham/SageMakerRL-SML-Summit-2019/README.md

 4. Clicking the link will take you to a new directory.
 Click the file titled **"Sagemaker_RL_Lab_Summit_2019_One_Click.ipynb"** to get started with the lab!

 &nbsp;

+Please note that in some rare cases the Jupyter notebook may give you a pop up asking which kernel to use.
+If this happens to you please select "conda_tensorflow_p36" as the kernel of choice.

+&nbsp;